Acupuncture for Cancer Pain Management

-Hester Hill Schnipper, LICSW, OSW-C Program Manager, Oncology Social Work
+Hester Hill Schnipper, LICSW, OSW-C Program Manager Emeritus, Oncology, Social Work

 Have you used acupuncture for pain or other symptoms?
 Join the BIDMC Cancer Community and share your story.